rem1niscence/canopy/.docs/notes.md

 - Trusted Blocks (Cementing/Checkpointing), every UNSTAKING_BLOCKS, checkpoint the software

 - FAQ:
-    - Q: Since Evidence must be from the view-1, isn't it possible evidence may go unreported in Type 2 async networks?
+    - Q: Since Evidence must be from the view-1, isn't it possible evidence may go unreported in MessageType 2 async networks?
     - A: The consensus mechanism waits a max-network-delay delta time bound to prevent the hidden lock issue.
 This is the entire basis of the `lock + highQC` design and is considered a peer-reviewed safeguard of the liveness of the protocol.
 Since